CSD-FX/s3-cloudflare-static-site/README.md

   - Error document: `index.html` (single-page-app friendly)
   - Note the “Bucket website endpoint” value; you will use it in Cloudflare CNAME.

-### Create a GitHub Repo and push these onto your new Repo.
 ### GitHub repository & secrets for CI/CD (Settings → Secrets and variables → Actions):
  - `AWS_REGION` (e.g., `us-east-1`)
  - `S3_BUCKET` (your bucket name)